furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

 This package offers a curated list of technical analysis indicators implemented in `cython` for optimal performance.
-The library is built around `numpy` arrays and offers an interface for `pandas` and `polars` dataframes and series.
+The library is built around `numpy` arrays and offers a variety interface for `pandas` and `polars` dataframes and series.

-It offers a variety of interfaces: concrete functions, indicators, expressions as well as a pandas and polars extension.
-Pick the interface you prefer.

 > **Warning** This project is experimental and the interface is likely to change.